thibaultanani/AskNanterre/README.md

 ## What is AskNanterre ?

-AskNanterre is a mobile application designed to build educational interactions between teachers and students during a class.
+AskNanterre is a mobile application designed to build educational interactions between teachers and students during a class AskNanterre is an application which will allow you to :
-It is available on Android.
-AskNanterre is an application which will allow you to :
 * Ask questions directly on the application without disturbing a presentation or a lesson
 * Know if the different lesson points have been understood correctly by asking the question on the application